 1846.
-By this time the Swiss watch industry was producing over half of the world watch production.
+By this time the Swiss watch industry was producing over half of the world’s watch production.

 1847.
-Antoine LeCoultre also developed keyless winding mechanism.
+Antoine LeCoultre also developed a keyless winding mechanism.

 1860.
 The Observatoire de Neuchâtel issued the first rating certificates for watches.

 1862.
-First chronograph with a reset function was developed.
+The first chronograph with a reset function was developed.

 1870.
 Sandford Fleming, a Canadian engineer, proposed the introduction of clearly delimited time zones.

 1875.
-Nemitz discovered calcium sulphate as the first luminescent substance for numerals and hands.
+Nemitz discovered calcium sulfate as the first luminescent substance for numerals and hands.